letsplaywithstrings/lyrcisScraper/README.md

 -------------------------------------------------------------------------

-If you want get all artists whose name is begin with spesific letter, use the following function below.
+If you want get all artists whose name is begin with specific letter, use the following function below.
 ```phyton
 artist_with_letter(letter)
 ```